 The new vehicle emissions testing program began Oct.
 1, 2007.
-The state is licensing auto repair shops to conduct safety and emissions tests for the new Gateway Vehicle Inspection Program.
+The state licenses auto repair shops to conduct safety and emissions tests for the Gateway Vehicle Inspection Program.

-Vehicles 1995 and older will be exempt from the emissions testing process, however, a safety inspection will still be required.
-All 1996 and newer gas-powered vehicles and 1997 and newer diesel-powered vehicles 8,500 pounds or less gross vehicle weight rating registered in the St. Louis nonattainment area will be subject to an emissions test and safety inspection.
+Vehicles 1995 and older are exempt from the emissions testing process, however, a safety inspection is still required.
+All 1996 and newer gas-powered vehicles and 1997 and newer diesel-powered vehicles 8,500 pounds or less gross vehicle weight rating registered in the St. Louis nonattainment area are subject to an emissions test and safety inspection.
 The nonattainment area includes registered vehicles in St. Louis City, Franklin, Jefferson, St. Louis and St. Charles counties.

 Fact Sheets and Frequently Asked Questions